 Whence the ideas for writing historical romances

 The Peninsular War in particular had a huge impact on me.
-This desperately fought conflict, so often bloody and cruel, was an enormous test of England’s armies, and the peers, gentry and the common men bound together under Lord Wellington rose to the challenge—and in doing so, greatly changed the style and method of warfare that had existed for centuries.
+This desperately fought conflict, so often bloody and cruel, was an enormous test of England’s armies and the peers, gentry and the common men bound together under Lord Wellington rose to the challenge—and in doing so, greatly changed the style and method of warfare that had existed for centuries.
 But it was not the English countryside that suffered these assaults.
 The long battle against the French invaders was devastating to Spain, and the Spanish guerrillas fought fiercely for their homeland.
 What affect would it have on a young woman living through it, losing loved ones, and seeing the cost of warfare to her home?
 Might she have known and interacted with the English soldiers fighting against the French?
 It seemed entirely possible to me that given the role that Lord Wellington’s cadre of explorers played on the Peninsula, a brave young woman like Jessica might have worked with them to free her homeland from the invaders.

 Although still set in the Regency-era, “An Inconvenient Wife” reflects a shift away from the war to more societal issues.
 Impoverished and haunted by a stalker, Anne nevertheless befriends two orphans, and ultimately takes Nickolas’ crippled daughter into her heart.
 She puts her own needs and dreams aside to care for these children, and fights tirelessly to heal the emotionally wounded man who offers her refuge.

-Spousal abuse is a frequent topic in today's world, for unfortunately it is something that occurs all too frequently, as it has throughout recorded history.
+In “A Love Laid Bare” Frances struggles with the deep gulf between her desire to act, and be viewed, as a confident, intelligent adult, and the role her husband—and society expect her to play.
+Her life experiences make it difficult for her to be content with tending house, subservient to her husband’s wishes.
+She fought to survive and the self-confidence so hard-won is now a vital part of her.
+Yet she loves Richard, and their little daughter.
+It’s up to her to forge a new kind of relationship between a man rooted in the hide-bound mores of the times and an independent woman.Spousal abuse is a frequent topic in today's world, for unfortunately it is something that occurs all too frequently, as it has throughout recorded history.
 It is not a subject I consciously set out to write about, however.
 In fact, my musings began with a thought from the other end of such a situation.
 Is it possible for a woman who has suffered abuse to ever heal, and what factors would enable her to do so?
 It is this question that laid the foundation for "Trusting Lord Summerton".
 A complex query that presents Colin with the most important challenge in his life—convincing Mary that with patience, care and the gentle touch of a lover, she can overcome her fear.

 "A Cornish Connection" touches on the environment.
 Kerra is understandably concerned by the effect of mining on her land.
 Tin and copper mines damage not only the ground they sit on, and in, but seriously pollute the streams and waters around them.
 In those days, no laws existed requiring any kind of restoration.
 Yet people did care about the environment, and I like to think that Kerra and Harry would have used their resources to advocate for regulations as well as educate the population in regards to to a better understanding of how abuse of the land anywhere ultimately affects us all.